Avalanche Press Homepage Avalanche Press Online Store

 108th Tank Division was a formidable opponent as it was equipped with only the newest model tanks.
 Nevertheless, the experienced panzer crews adapted quickly to the situation and gave some ground but remained in control of Pogar.

 That covers the first half of Workers and Peasants.
-Tune in next time for the Army Group North section, and after that Borodino 1941!
+Next up is the Army Group North section, and after that Borodino 1941.